Introducing a Bottle to Your Breastfed Baby

 "Why wait four weeks, is that some kind of magic number?"

-If you're considering switching to a bottle or even beginning your breastfeeding journey, a lactation consultant can provide mothers with information and resources they need to breastfeed safely and efficiently.
+If you're considering switching to a bottle or even beginning your breastfeeding journey, a lactation consultant or a postpartum doula can provide mothers with information and resources they need to breastfeed safely and efficiently.
 Your consultant can help you with breastfeeding techniques, increasing milk supply and working on the switch from breast to bottle.

 Platex Baby put together a few tips and tricks that can make the transition a little smoother and easier on mom and baby that we found to be some great ideas.